pritamkumar1995/school-webpage-react-strapi/README.md

-# to run react and strapi : create seperate terminal run it parallely > react : npm start and strapi : npm run develop
+# To run react and strapi : create seperate terminal run it parallely > react : npm start and strapi : npm run develop